-- high proportion of people working for themselves, from their own homes. - The proportion employed in financial, real estate, communication and IT services strong growth sectors nationally is comparatively high.
-By contrast, the proportion employed in traditionally lower paying sectors such as retail is low.
-This is reinforced by the high proportion of highly educated people. - A large majority of employees travel to work by car, and do so as the driver of that car.
-Interestingly, this is slightly below the district average.
-The numbers of people that travel to work on foot or by bicycle is low, highlighting the limited number of job opportunities that are available locally.
+- number of job opportunities that are available locally.
 Car ownership and dependence is correspondingly high. - 2.16.
 Horsted Keynes is dominated by detached housing, representing nearly 50% of its housing stock.
 There is a very high proportion of 4 and 5 bed properties compared to the district.
 By contrast, the proportion of 3 and particularly 2 bed properties is much lower.
 Given the growing proportion of smaller households in Horsted Keynes, there is a potential mismatch between the supply of properties (which are large) and the needs of households (which are for smaller properties). - 2.17.
 The North West Sussex Strategic Housing Market Assessment (SHMA) Update2 was published in 2014.
 This highlighted that affordability is a significant issue with over 44% of households in Mid Sussex District unable to rent or buy a property without assistance. - 2.18.
 For affordable housing, the predominant need in the district is for 1 and 2 bed housing, accounting for 87% of all needs.
 In Horsted Keynes parish, the picture is even starker.
-Just taking evidence from the housing register shows that in January 2020, there was a total of 15 households on the register with a local connection, with of these having Horsted Keynes as their first choice.
-11 of these households were seeking 1 bed dwellings, 3 were seeking 2 bed dwellings and 1 a 3 bed dwelling. - 2.19.
-A fresh Housing Needs Survey was carried out in spring 2019 and published in October 2019.
+Just taking evidence from the housing register shows that in January 2020, there was a total of 15 households on the register with a local connection.
+11 of these households were seeking 1 bed dwellings, 3 were seeking 2 bed dwellings and 1 was seeking a 3 bed dwelling. - 2.19.
+A new and comprehensive Housing Needs Survey was carried out in spring 2019, commissioned by HKCLT and carried out by Action in Rural Sussex, with support from HKPC and MSDC Housing Department it was published in October 2019.
 This identified 24 households in housing need, with one-bedroomed housing for rent being the most common housing need.